kabircosta/SolidEdgeDeleteHolesByDiameter1/README.md

 This tool is suitable for use when the Part Document or Sheet Metal Document is open.

-To use Macro, click the executable:
+To use Macro, download the compressed file (SolidEdgeDeleteHolesByDiameter.rar).
+Unzip the file and click the executable:
 SolidEdgeDeleteHolesByDiameter1.exe